 From this definition of life and from this concept of nature that I have tried to place before you, you will realise that spiritual life is the only complete life.
 Every other form of life is fragmentary and incomplete.
 Because it is fragmentary and incomplete, it is incapable of giving us what we need; therefore, every other kind of life is a source of sorrow.
-Any type of living which is unspiritual, other than spiritual, is bound to lead us into the mire of suffering of some kind or the other because anything which is not a spiritual outlook of life is a fragmentary way of looking, and therefore, a wrong way of looking.
+Any type of living which is unspiritual, other than spiritual, is bound to lead us into the mire of suffering of some kind or the other because anything which is not a spiritual outlook of life is a fragmentary way of looking, and therefore a wrong way of looking.

 So it is high time now that we take a more comprehensive view of things and refrain from subjecting ourselves to the slavish way of thought of the ancient man on the street or the man of the woods, and begin a new way of reoriented thinking wherein we have really to take no time to find ourselves in a paradise of happiness.
 You can contact the most distant of things in a second if you like, provided this technique of friendliness with nature becomes possible of practice in your daily life.
-If you can really be friendly with nature as a whole, you can touch the corners of nature which are farthest from the point of view of astronomical observance, because there is no distance in nature; there is only distance for us in nature.
-For nature as a whole, neither space exists nor time exists; therefore, when you commune with this structure of nature in your spirit, you become the friend of all beings, sarvabhūtahite ratāḥ (Gita 5.25), as the Bhagavadgita says.
+If you can really be friendly with nature as a whole, you can touch the corners of nature which are farthest from the point of view of astronomical measurement, because there is no distance in nature; there is only distance for us.
+For nature as a whole, neither space exists nor time exists; therefore, when you commune with this structure of nature in your spirit, you become the friend of all beings, sarvabhūtahite ratāḥ (BG 5.25), as the Bhagavadgita says.

 The life that is spiritual is not something different from the life that we live in nature.
 It is not an unnatural life; it is the only natural life.
 Spiritual life is the life that nature lives, so it is a natural life, and any other kind of life is, therefore, unnatural.
 But what is that life which nature lives?
 It is the concept of nature which nature itself has.
 This is again difficult for the mind to understand.
 How can we imagine what nature thinks of itself?
 But you can to some extent imagine what it can be by comparing by analogy the ways of nature with the way of thinking of your own self.
 What do you think about yourself?
 That nature thinks about itself also.
 This is the metaphysical background of the ethical dictum atmanaḥ pratikūlāni pareśāṁ na samācharet (M.B.
 5.15.17): You should not do to others what you would not like to be done to yourself.
 Why?
 Because everyone thinks of himself or herself as you think of yourself.
 This is the truth.
 We can simply turn the table around before the scientists and say that there are no objects, there are only subjects.
 For the scientists there are only objects, but the truth seems to be altogether different.
 Do you regard yourself as an object?
 Never.
 Do I regard myself as an object?
 No. Can anything regard itself as an object?
 If everything regards itself as a subject, where are the objects?
-So it is the question of viewpoint.
+So it is a question of viewpoint.
 If everything is an object, well, we are in samsara.
 If everything is a subject, we are in moksha at this very moment.
-So to view everything as a subject is liberation; to view everything as an object is samsara, or bondage.
+So to view everything as a subject is liberation; to view anything as an object is samsara, or bondage.
 The great Buddhist philosopher Nagarjuna said that moksha, or liberation, and naraka, which is samsara, or bondage, are at the same place.
 Just at the same pinpointed space we have hell and heaven both.
 If you look at a thing as an object, it is hell; if you look at it as a subject, it is heaven.
 If I can look at you as you look at yourself, that would be my spiritual attitude.
 But if I look at you as I would like to look at you, as an object, then that would be the contrary of it.

 So, after all this analysis, what we arrive at is a very simple thing.
 It is not very difficult, not complicated: Mankind's happiness is in its own hands.
 If you want peace, you can have it, and if you do not want it, nobody can give it to you.
 It is not an object, again.
 Peace, happiness, freedom are not objects of sense, they are conditions of consciousness; and if consciousness is the subject, a modification of the attitude of the subject is the precondition for achieving peace and happiness.